 It’s important to speak with a qualified, experienced attorney after an accident that results in a death.
 Very often, there is critical case-making evidence at the scene or in the vehicle that can ensure that your family is fairly and fully compensated by a wrongdoing driver, company, or manufacturer.

 For example, our firm has a “no stone left unturned” investigation policy, which has resulted in our uncovering of unexpected critical evidence after an accident, such as a faulty seat belt or defective airbag inflator that, if working properly, would have saved the life of the accident victim or victims.
 In these situations, a surviving family may not only have a claim for insurance benefits, but also a claim against the vehicle’s manufacturer.

 Whatever you do, we recommend that you talk with friends and family about their recommendations for an attorney.
 We also encourage you to vet our firm online, as well.
 We have over 500 five-star reviews from across the nation.

 When a family member dies in an accident as a result of the carelessness or negligence of another person, Texas law considers that a wrongful death.

-Wrongful death claims can arise from many types of fatalities, regardless of whether they occur on the job, on the highway, in a recreational setting or from an unsafe product or from substandard health care.
+Wrongful death claims can arise from many different circumstances, regardless of whether they occur on the job, on the highway, in a recreational setting or from an unsafe product or substandard health care.
 Texas laws created wrongful death claims to allow bereaved family members to recover damages under certain circumstances when a parent, spouse or child dies due to the fault of another.

 Compensation for wrongful death can cover many things, including: